 You're the loser here.

-You can watch him say anti-Semitic things on other shows and be like, that's what I want on my show, right?
+I mean, it's a question of you can watch him say anti-Semitic things on other shows and be like, that's what I want on my show.

-But I want him to say it and then walk away from it, back away, like so many other people do.
+But I want him to say it and then walk away from it, back away like so many other people do.

-We're so used to seeing people step over the line and then go on a show the next day and be like, well, I didn't mean to step over the line.
+You know, we're so used to seeing people step over the line and then go on a show the next day and be like, well, I didn't mean to step over the line.

-He hates identitarianism, which, as far as I can tell from listening to him, is just a smarter-sounding word than if you were to complain about identity politics.
+He hates identitarianism, which as far as I can tell from listening to him is just a smarter sounding word than if you were to complain about identity politics.

 That would make you sound like a Reddit user from 2016, and that is not what Tim is.